VillansRule/OpenAI-VoiceAssistant/README.md

 Experience AI-generated responses.
 Listen to the text-to-speech output.
 ## Contributing
-Contributions are welcome!
  If you find any issues or want to enhance the functionality, feel free to open an issue or submit a pull request.
+When forking give credit to me and Nobody65534

 ## License
 This project is licensed under the MIT License.